 This tip really helps with structure.
 Once I set my daily “Top 3”, I structure the rest of my day around that.
 It keeps me moving in the right direction.
 (I also color code this area but we’ll dive into color coding later!)

-This is the #1 mistake I see people make with productivity.
+This is the #1 mistake I see people make with planning their day.

 You can go throughout your day being “productive” without really accomplishing anything.
 It can be so frustrating!!